Game Development at Duke University

 Course Overview

-Technology is highly integrated in our daily lives that learning to code can benefit for college, a future career, and beyond.
-It’s a great time to begin learning and building coding skills.
-Whether students are interested in 3D modeling, gameplay programming or level design, they can expand their project’s portfolio, gain exposure to critical game industry insights, and connect with talented peers and mentors.
-Coding plays a fundamental role in our daily lives and allows for incredible advancements in medicine, exploring space, environmental conservation, and much more!
+No prior coding knowledge is needed for the course.
+Fundamentals of C# programming language and the basic requirements for game scripting are taught at the beginning of the course.
+Whether students are interested in 3D modeling, gameplay programming, or level design, they can expand their project’s portfolio, gain exposure to critical game industry insights, and connect with talented peers and mentors.
 What more fun way than applying this knowledge towards the process of creating a video game?

 Meet your instructor